ABC des marques de lunette (english)

 We again interrupt this report for......workout equipment!

 The Burn Machine: This item is a funky asymmetrical dumbbell system that utilizes 360 degree rotating handles and a sliding weight system to provide an efficient upper body and core workout.
 I remember these guys from last year but since they made the trip again I'd thought I mention them.
 What I appreciated is a little postcard showing how the Burn Machine can "improve your shot" and your "holding endurance" through strengthened upper body and hands.
 Any company that shows up and caters to shooters (even in a non-traditional sort of way) deserves our consideration, period.
-Just go to
+Just go to and check it out.
+We have the ability to purchase through a SHOT Show order so if interested let me know!

 Back to optics.....